-List all Open Internet Connections on a Mac to track down Bandwidth Issues
+List all Open Internet Connections on a Mac from Terminal to Track Down Bandwidth Issues

-Here’s an example of the output displayed by this command:
+Here’s an example of the output displayed by this lsof -i command string:

 MacMini:~ macuser$ lsof -i

 COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME

 SystemUIS 93 macuser 6u IPv4 0x04db27bc 0t0 UDP *:*

 SystemUIS 93 macuser 10u IPv4 0x04db26e0 0t0 UDP *:*

 iChatAgen 111 macuser 6u IPv4 0x07084734 0t0 UDP localhost:49490->localhost:49490

 iChatAgen 111 macuser 10u IPv4 0x05666f28 0t0 TCP 192.168.0.101:53762->bos-m012c-sdr6.blue.aol.com:aol (ESTABLISHED)

 synergys 129 macuser 5u IPv4 0x05f2f6b0 0t0 TCP *:24800 (LISTEN)